 From Havelock North village go along Te Mata Road, past the domain and turn right into Te Mata Road.
 Follow the cycle lanes slightly uphill and then down to the intersection of Te Mata and Te Mata Managateretere Roads.
 Succumb to the temptation of stopping at two famous wineries: Black Barn – the Bistro is highly recommended – and historic Te Mata Estate are both worth a stop.
 At the end of this road, you are beside the home of Origin Earth – cheese lovers should duck in for a tasting.

 Clive is a vibrant coastal town with many great café/coffee/refreshment options, just off the trail between Napier and Hastings.
-If you want to use Clive as your base, check out Clive Studios or Clive Colonial Cottages for bike friendly accommodation options.
+If you want to use Clive as your base, check out Clive Colonial Cottages for bike friendly accommodation options.

 You are best to use the underpasses always - a slight detour but much safer than crossing a busy road.
 As you reach Black Bridge, go under the bridge and back up, go past the carpark and head to the top of the stopbank through the trees to Clive.
 Or cross on the clip on and then do the same at the other end to head to Haumoana, Te Awanga or Clifton.